MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/index.md

 * [Set-up the Web development environment](development/web)

 ### Installing a test or production server on-premises
 IBM installations are based on an IBM product called IBM Installation Manager.
-Install IBM Installation Manager V1.8.4 or later separately before you install IBM MobileFirst Foundation.
+Install IBM Installation Manager V1.8.4 or later separately before you install {{ site.data.keys.product }}.

 > **Important:** Ensure that you use IBM Installation Manager V1.8.4 or later.
-The older versions of Installation Manager are not able to install IBM MobileFirst Foundation v8.0 because the postinstallation operations of the product require Java 7.
+The older versions of Installation Manager are not able to install {{ site.data.keys.product }} {{ site.data.keys.product_version }} because the post-installation operations of the product require Java 7.
 The older versions of Installation Manager come with Java 6.

 The {{ site.data.keys.mf_server }} installer copies onto your computer all the tools and libraries that are required for deploying {{ site.data.keys.mf_server }} components and optionally the IBM MobileFirst Platform Application Center to your application server.